 Candida albicans is one of the major causes of vaginal yeast infections.
 Vaginal administration of saccharomyces cerevisiae inhibited the adherence of candida to epithelial cells and was able to help clear the vaginal fungal infection.

 Saccharomyces cerevisiae also suppresses the ability of candida to switch into its more virulent mycelium form.

 Lactobacillus Rhamnosus is another probiotic strain that interferes with candida overgrowth, morphogenesis, and adhesion.
 L. Rhamnosus was able to inhibit the hyphal formation of candida Albicans.

 The virulent hyphal formation of candida allows candida to penetrate the epithelial lining.
-The breakdown and penetration of candida into the epithelial lining of the gut leads to leaky gut.
+The breakdown and penetration of candida into the intestinal wall of the gut leads to a leaky gut.

 A leaky gut leads to various symptoms, which is why reducing candida overgrowth is crucial for optimal gut health.
-L. Rhamnosus GG inhibits the growth of candida and adhesion of candida to the epithelial lining, for this reason, it is one of the best probiotics for candida and leaky gut.
+L. Rhamnosus GG inhibits the growth of candida and adhesion of candida to the epithelial lining; for this reason, it is one of the best probiotics for candida and leaky gut.

 Under normal circumstances, candida is non-pathogenic.
 Candida becomes pathogenic when there is a candida fungal overgrowth followed by adhesion, tissue invasion, and thus mucosal infection.

 Probiotic strains such as L. Rhamnosus help to prevent candida overgrowth by inhibiting candida growth, hyphal morphogenesis, and adhesion to the epithelial lining.